AugieDoebling/DigitalCurrencies-SeniorProject/README.md

 profits (or marginal gains) that could be measured in a small experiment.

 ## What's in This Repository
+**Report** Final report on our projects.
+Findings and reflections reported.

 **Twitter** - Code used to call Twitter API to collect data.
 After collection, we have about 6 million data rows.
 We have [published this data to Kaggle.](https://kaggle.com/augiedoebling/bitcoin-tweets)

 **DataCleaning** - Scripts used to create a data file necessary for statistical